bikalpa-baniya/bikalpa-baniya.github.io/content/courses/course2/index.md

 $$\text{Total Surplus }=\text{ Consumer Surplus }+\text{ Producer Surplus }$$

-To calcuate the numeric value for the surplus use the area of the triangle formula
+To calculate the numeric value for the surplus use the area of the triangle formula
 $\frac{1}{2} * \text{Base} * \text{Height}$

 ### Surplus and Gains from Trade when World Price $P_W$ is different than Domestic Price $P_D$